top of page

 A slipped disc (also known as a herniated disc) can cause pain that radiates from the central spine to one side of the back or the other.
 The bones in the spine are cushioned by small discs that have a firm outside and a liquid inside which acts as a barrier between each bone.

-A slipped disc occurs when fragments of the inside push through tiny tears in the outside of the disc.
-This material then presses on the nerves, causing the pain.
-Slipped discs can develop over time due to general wear and tear, or they can be caused by an injury.
+A slipped disc occurs when fragments of the inside gel push through tiny tears in the outside of the disc.
+This gel-like material ends up pressing on the nerves, causing pain.
+Slipped discs can also develop over time because of general wear and tear, or they can be caused by something more sudden like an injury.

 1. Tingling down one leg